jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Procedure instances are made on each call to the procedure.
 A call is a procedure instance.
 In order to make objects part of the whole procedure, rather than just the call, procedure members can be made Static to the procedure.
 On each call to the procedure, the static members retain their configuration.

 Static members of a procedure are only the same for every call to the procedure.
 Static members of a procedure are different for every object that holds the procedure.
-In order to make procedure members static for the whole type of objects you have to make a procedure member Type Static.
+In order to make procedure members static for the whole type of objects you might make a procedure member Type Static.
 When I talk about static procedure members I’m talking about Procedure Static members.

 Static type members are the same for every object instance.
 However, each module instance has its own copy of static type members.
 Static type members are not the same for every module instance.
 In order to make a type member, or a procedure member static to the any module instance, you make the member Module Static.